aarongorka/aarongorka-com/content/blog/gitlab-monorepo-pipelines.md

     - deploy-mgmt-kibana
 ```

 Elasticsearch has a very similar looking `.gitlab-ci.yml`.
-FluentBit (a log shipper for Kubernetes) deploys to many clusters (we are operating on a shared logging stack model) so it has more stages.
+FluentBit (a log shipper for Kubernetes) is deployed to many clusters (Elasticsearch is centralised and collects logs from many clusters) so it has more stages.
 Terraform is only required for Elasticsearch and has no system tests, so it only has two stages.

 A full example can be found here: https://gitlab.com/aarongorka/gitlab-dag-test